My Story On Wanting A Hysterectomy

 So, when is it the patients right to choose what happens with their bodies?
-What God-like powers do these, notably male, doctors think they have?
+What God-like powers do these doctors think they have?
 Should she fall pregnant again now, does that doctor bare some responsibility given his refusal to enact her wishes?

 I am now in a battle with the Gynaecologists.
 I am seeking out a female doctor in the hopes she may understand my predicament a little better.
 If she refuses to help, I will simply move on to one who will.

 We live in an age where everyone is terrified of being sued.
 We are all too scared to do anything, say anything that may cause a lawsuit.
 Is this what prevents women such as myself from choosing what happens with my body?
 Or are doctors simply bound to an “ethical” code whereby they won’t entertain a hysterectomy on a woman younger than 45 unless it is life threatening?